leandrocp/mdex/guides/plugins.md

 #=> 1
 ```

 Do not use assigns for this.
-Assigns hold values the caller passes in, and HEEx
+Those hold values the caller passes in and HEEx
-templates read them.
-Leave assigns to the caller and keep your plugin's data in
-`private`.
+templates read, so leave them to the caller.

 ### Testing a plugin

-Test it the same way users call it.
-There is no pipeline to set up:
+Test it the same way users call it:

 ```elixir
 test "wraps code blocks" do